Let's be honest: nothing beats the feeling of being independent!

 What Do I Need to Prove I’m Disabled?

 First of all, you need to go to the doctor.
-Regardless of if they do anything to improve your condition, their documentation of your problems could make the difference in whether you receive benefits or not.
+Regardless of if doctor's visits do anything to improve your condition, their documentation of your problems could make the difference in whether you receive benefits or not.

-These documentations are known as medical records, and they are the key to your claim.
+These documentations are known as medical records, and medical records are the key to your claim.
 They are arguably the most vital and crucial aspects of your disability.

 However, it is equally as crucial that these records and complete and accurate.
 Better medical records equal a stronger claim.
 But what should you do right now to help get the best claim possible?